 Or in another case we might be called to pick this line, which represents the pure note of Earth.
 We look at this note as it arises out of source, and at how’s it doing as it moves through the realms.
 Well in the realm of somebody’s digestive system, they’re puking their guts out; or in the realm of their ability to manage the ecology of generosity, they’re always doing favors and not receiving any.
 In the realm of the generation of flesh they’re pitifully bone thin or they’re encumbered with extra weight.

-We can look at look and see oh, b/c I know what the pure note is, I can tell if somebody is off and I know where they’re headed back onto no matter which way they’re off: I know it’s yellow and singing and fragrant, so it’s Earth.
+We can look at look and see oh, because I know what the pure note is, I can tell if somebody is off, and I know where they’re headed back to, no matter which way they’re off: I know it’s yellow and singing and fragrant, so it’s Earth.

 The most important thing is the note, knowing the note, sounding the note.
-The perennial medicine is about the sounding of pitch pipes to the body mind spirit to help people come back in the alignment with the spokes of the wheel b/c the spokes of the wheel are what allows the Tao to flow smoothly into your life.
-If you’re in alignment with the spoke, the source flows out into your liver, into your spleen, into your kidney.
-They’re also what you ride home.
+The Perennial Medicine is about the sounding of pitch pipes to the body mind spirit to help people come back in the alignment with the spokes of the wheel because the spokes of the wheel are what allows the Tao to flow smoothly into your life.
+If you’re in alignment with the spoke, the Source flows out into your Liver, into your Spleen, into your Kidney.
+That’s also what you ride home.
 Your existence flows forth, and you can flow back home along that spoke.

-All of it is a kind of a tuning, aligning to these pure notes.
-Again, every system has a different system of notes: some of them have 4, some have 5 some have 99, whatever.
-The notes are qualities that move through all the levels of manifestation, and that are actually all that there is: everything in existence is a mixing of qualities; everything is these qualities of light at play.
+All of it is a kind of a tuning, an aligning to these pure notes.
+Every system has a different system of notes: some of them have four, some have five some have 99, etc. The notes are qualities that move through all the levels of manifestation, and that are actually all that there is: everything in existence is a mixing of qualities; everything is these qualities of light at play.

 The Perennial Medicine as Resonance Medicine

-The standard of health in all perennial medicines is kind of a hierarchy of pure note.
-They are resonance medicines where, just as when you lean your guitar up against the speaker and you put on a Bob Dylan CD, your guitar starts humming when Bob makes sounds that resonate with the capacity inherent in that string.
-What we do, how we heal, is we blow notes at guitar strings and remind the guitar, oh, that note had fallen silent or that note was out of tune, and come back into tune again.
+The standard of health in all Perennial medicines is kind of a hierarchy of pure note.
+It’s just like when you lean your guitar up against the speaker and you put on a Bob Dylan CD.
+Your guitar strings start humming when Bob makes sounds that resonate with the capacity inherent in those string.
+What we do, how we heal, is we blow notes at guitar strings and remind the guitar, oh, that note had fallen silent or that note was out of tune, and bring it back into tune again.

 I recently came up with a definition of treatment block as “Anything that prevents the body and mind and spirit from recognizing a good suggestion when it hears one.”
-And part of the reason why I like that definition is b/c it blatantly acknowledges that there is something in the body mind spirit that generally recognizes a good suggestion when it hears one.
-This is again one of the fundamental assumptions of the perennial medicine, all you have to do is bring the truth and falsehood falls away.
-All you have to do is blow the real note, all you have to do it say: Remember?
-And people say, “right, that’s who I am.
+And part of the reason why I like that definition is because it blatantly acknowledges that there is something in the body mind spirit that generally recognizes a good suggestion when it hears one.
+This is again one of the fundamental assumptions of the Perennial Medicine: all you have to do is bring the truth and falsehood falls away.
+All you have to do is sound the true note, all you have to do it say: Remember?
+And people say, “Right, that’s who I am.
 I am Greater Mountain Stream.
 I am Abundant Splendor.
 I am Spirit Path.
 Right.”
-All we have to do is blow the note.
+All we have to do is sound the note.
 All we have to do is make a good suggestion.
-And there is something in us, known as the heart, which is straight from source, which says, Yes. and this is why all you’ll have to do is bring the note, bring the true note into somebody’s presence, and if there isn’t a treatment block they’re go OH RIGHT and just return right to it, coming into alignment with the true note.
+There is something in us, known as the Heart, which is straight from Source, which says, Yes.
+This is why all we have to do is sound the true note in somebody’s presence, and if there isn’t a treatment block they’ll go OH RIGHT and just return right to it, coming into alignment with the true note.